-With respect to fiscal year 2022, our Board established target cash bonus amounts under the STI Plan, which was renamed the "Corporate Bonus Plan" this year, for each NEO, as set forth in the table below.
+With respect to fiscal year 2022, the Compensation Committee or Board, as appropriate, established target cash bonus amounts under the Corporate Bonus Plan for each NEO, as set forth in the table below.
 Such targets were determined by a number of items, including the executive's responsibilities, base salary, our projected financial performance, and a review of compensation data in our industry.

 Name 2022 Corporate Bonus Plan Target Cash Bonus Amount (\$)

-Jason Randall 500,000
+Shane Trigg 440,000

 Fay Sien Goon (1) 2,450,000

 Matt Mazza 225,000

-Shane Trigg 440,000

 Jonathan Walker 375,000

-Ida Kane (2)
+Jason Randall 500,000

-- 1) Ms. Goon's 2022 Corporate Bonus Plan target amount includes a bonus opportunity of \$450,000 at target and a one-time bonus opportunity of \$2,000,000 at target, which was part of Ms. Goon's offer of employment. - 2) Ms. Kane resigned from her role as Chief Financial Officer in June 2021 and is not a participant in the 2022 Corporate Bonus Plan.
+(1) Ms. Goon's 2022 Corporate Bonus Plan target amount includes a bonus opportunity of \$450,000 at target and a one-time bonus opportunity of \$2,000,000 at target, which is part of Ms. Goon's employment agreement.

-2022 Performance Metrics
+2022 Performance Metrics and Payout Curves

-Cash bonuses are earned under the 2022 Corporate Bonus Plan based entirely on the Company's actual performance relative to preset performance metrics.
-Performance metrics for all NEOs are:
+Cash bonuses are earned under the Corporate Bonus Plan based entirely on the Company's actual performance relative to preset performance metrics.
+In 2022, performance metrics for all NEOs were:

-- Net new residential units added to our platform during 2022 ("2022 Net New Residential Units"); - "Revenue": and

-Non-GAAP operating margin defined as GAAP operating margin less non-cash transactions and less one-time or non-recurring transactions ("Operating Margin").
+- Net new residential units added to our platform during 2022 ("Net New Residential Units"); - 2022 annual Revenue ("Revenue"); and - Non-GAAP operating margin, defined as GAAP operating margin less non-cash transactions and less one-time or non-recurring transactions ("Non-GAAP Operating Margin").

-60% of the 2022 Corporate Bonus Plan target cash bonus amount is tied to achievement of the 2022 Net New Residential Units target; 20% of the 2022 Corporate Bonus Plan target cash bonus amount is tied to achievement of the Revenue target; and 20% of the 2022 Corporate Bonus Plan target cash bonus amount is tied to achievement of the Operating Margin target.
+In 2022, 60% of the Corporate Bonus Plan target cash bonus amount was tied to achievement of the Net New Residential Units performance metric; 20% of the Corporate Bonus Plan target cash bonus amount was tied to achievement of the Revenue performance metric; and 20% of the Corporate Bonus Plan target cash bonus amount was tied to achievement of the Non-GAAP Operating Margin performance metric.

-Bonus amounts earned under the 2022 Corporate Bonus Plan are determined by a payout curve.
-For the 2022 Net New Residential Units performance metric, no payment is earned if achievement is below 80% of target, and the maximum payment is capped if achievement is 120% of target or greater.
-For the Revenue performance metric, no payment is earned if achievement is below 90% of target, and the maximum payment is capped if achievement is 110% of target or greater.
-For the Operating Margin performance metric, no payment is earned if Operating Margin is below 3.5% of target, and the maximum payment is capped if achievement is above 3.5% of target.
+Bonus amounts earned under the Corporate Bonus Plan are determined by a payout curve.
+In 2022, for the Net New Residential Units performance metric, no payment was earned if achievement was below 80% of target, and the maximum payment was capped if achievement was 120% of target or greater.
+For the Revenue performance metric, no payment was earned if achievement was below 90% of target, and the maximum payment was capped if achievement was 110% of target or greater.
+For the Non-GAAP Operating Margin performance metric, no payment was earned if Non-GAAP Operating Margin was below 3.5% of target, and the maximum payment was capped if achievement is above 3.5% of target.